-Section 8: PROCEDURES FOR COMMITTEE PROCEEDINGS
+Section 7: PROCEDURES FOR COMMITTEE PROCEEDINGS

+- a.
 Committee proceedings shall be governed by these bylaws, and when not in conflict therewith, such rules and procedures as may be adopted pursuant to the provisions of these bylaws.
-Any matter not covered by either these bylaws or said procedures shall be governed by the latest edition of Robert's Rules of Order.

-a.
-Standing Committees, sub-committees thereof, and/or any of its members, may meet in person, by telephone, or by other means of electronic communication.

-- b.
-Except as may be otherwise allowed herein, in order for a Standing Committee, a subcommittee thereof, or any of its members to meet other than in person, the Chair of This Committee must: - (1) After considering the nature of the meeting, make a determination that allowing it to be conducted other than in person does not impose any undue burden, does not fundamentally alter the nature of the proceeding, and that the need for physical presence is not a paramount component of the meeting, so long as each member can speak and be heard by the other members, - (2) Provide at least seven (7) days notice to all interested persons that proceedings may be conducted other than in person, and - (3) Provide a means for all other interested persons to likewise attend, at least via "listen/view-only" mode. - c.
+Any matter not covered by either these bylaws, or said rules and procedures, shall be governed by the latest edition of Robert's Rules of Order. - b.
+Standing Committees, sub-committees thereof, and/or any of its members, may meet in person, by telephone, or by other means of electronic communication. - c.
+Except as may be otherwise allowed herein, in order for a Standing Committee, a subcommittee thereof, or any of its members to meet other than in person, the Chair of This Committee must: - 1) After considering the nature of the meeting, make a determination that: - a) allowing it to be conducted other than in person does not impose any undue burden; - b) does not fundamentally alter the nature of the proceeding; - c) that the need for physical presence is not a paramount component of the meeting, and, - d) each member can speak and be heard by the other members; - 2) Provide at least seven (7) days' notice to all interested persons that proceedings may be conducted other than in person, and,

+- 3) Provide a means for all other interested persons to likewise attend, at least via "listen/view-only" mode. - d.
 Except as may be otherwise allowed herein, rules allowing for meetings of standing committees and subcommittees other than in person, shall only apply to such meetings that are not concurrent with a Convention or Executive Board meetings of This Committee.